-CS recorded a surplus of €1.1m in 2020 (2019: deficit €5.6m) resulting in net current liabilities of €25.6m (2019: 27m) and total net liabilities of €6.4m (2019: €7.4m) at the end of the year.
+CS recorded a surplus of €0.1m in 2021 (2020: surplus €1.1m) and had net current liabilities of €25.4 (2020: 25.6m) and total net liabilities of €6.4m (2020: €6.4m) at the end of the year.
 Despite efforts dating back to 2015, including initiating the dispute resolution mechanism provided for in the contract with the HSE, the systemic underfunding of the services has continued.
 Consequently, the board of CS, supported by the HSG board, reached the decision to give twelve months' notice to the HSE of termination of the service arrangement and for transfer to the HSE of responsibility for providing the service.
 That notification was issued in September 2020.
-In August 2021 the Board of CS agreed a Memorandum of Understanding with the HSE to support its participation in the SIA process.
+In August 2021 the Board of CS agreed a Memorandum of Understanding with the HSE to support its participation in an SIA process.
 Notice of Termination was deferred and maintained under review to support participation in this process.
-Both parties entered into the SIA process which is expected to be completed in 2023.
+Both parties entered into the SIA process which is still ongoing and expected to be completed in 2024.

-The annual funding of St Josephs' is €1.2m (2019: €1m) less than the amount required.
-This shortfall is financed by the Hospital each year, which restricts the funds available to the Hospital for required developments.
+The annual funding of St Josephs' in 2021 was €0.6m (2020: €1.2m) less than the amount required.
+This is after the HSE, to support the continuation of the service, made a €1.07m contribution towards the incremental costs of the dementia specific service.
+The remaining shortfall is financed by the Hospital each year, which restricts the funds available to the Hospital for required developments.